Luna5akura/TransalteWindow/README.md

 # TransalteWindow
-Read the clipboard.Translate.Show in a window
+Read the clipboard.
+Translate.
+Show in a window